 Writing functions is one thing, but can Copliot produce real, meaningful tests?
 Well, it depends.

-Context is an important factor with tests.
+Context is an important factor in tests.
 If you’re writing a unit test with Jest to harden business logic or a Cypress test to walk through your UI, that information is typically scattered in other files or not even available until it renders in a browser.
 Copilot can write a test based on similar situations, but it wouldn’t “just work”.

 That said, when using testing frameworks like Applitools, you can get visual testing coverage with code that doesn’t need to be super specific to your application, only requiring it to load in the browser, where Applitools steps in and does the heavy lifting.